DC Nursing Home Abuse Attorney

 Criminal and Civil Action

 In cases of elder abuse, certain instances may warrant criminal prosecution, while in other instances civil litigation may be more appropriate.
 A civil lawsuit is brought by a plaintiff who seeks to hold the defendant responsible for damages sustained as a result of harm or losses suffered.
 While physical or sexual abuse in a nursing home lends itself to criminal prosecution, filing a personal injury claim allows the victim a means for receiving financial compensation for the misconduct of the perpetrator.
 Negligence can also be the basis of a personal injury claim, and common examples in the context of a nursing home include medication errors and failure to monitor the resident.
-In such situations it is valuable to speak with an experienced DC nursing home abuse attorney, who can help you to determine the appropriate course of legal action.
+In such situations, it is advised that you speak with an experienced DC nursing home abuse attorney, who can help you to determine the appropriate course of legal action.

 Types of Nursing Home Abuse